circuitnederland/registrationform/cyclos_configuration/scripts/emandates/README.md

 - Run with all permissions: Yes
 - Included libraries: eMandates Library
 - Script when operation is executed: `Operation_InternalUpdate.groovy`
-- Script when the external site redirects: `Operation_InternalCrud_Callback.groovy`
+- Script when the external site redirects: `Operation_InternalUpdate_Callback.groovy`

 ## eMandates Main